 For those eager to understand the scientific details, here is more about how the body typically processes folic acid, and what makes it potentially dangerous.

-In terms of providing the body with available nutrient, dietary folate—the form found in whole foods—is preferable to the synthetic folic acid found in supplements and processed foods.
-It is both more readily available to the body, and it does not pose the same potential risks of build up.
-This is why supplementing with L-methylfolate can also be considered superior to using folic acid for those that may not get enough from the diet.
+In terms of providing the body with available nutrients, dietary folate—the form found in whole foods—is preferable to the synthetic folic acid found in supplements and processed foods.
+It is both more readily available to the body, and it does not pose the same potential risks of build-up.
+This is why supplementing with L-methylfolate can also be considered superior to using folic acid for those that may not get enough from the diet because it does not require activation and does not accumulate in the blood like folic acid can.

-When someone’s intake of folic acid exceeds their capacity to process it, it can overwhelm the liver and potentially end up in the bloodstream.
-The unmetabolized folic acid that remains in the bloodstream has been associated with serious health risks that are worth noting.
+When someone’s intake of folic acid exceeds their capacity to process it, it can overwhelm the liver and end up in the bloodstream.

 When your diet includes adequate levels of folate, you are supporting the smooth execution of some miraculous cellular functions: namely DNA formation and cell division.
 Folate is crucial to these functions, and many more.